|

 bezel is attached to the compass base, the part

 with the red arrow and the 6 adjacent parallel lines.
-The bezel and the base turn
+The bezel turns on the

 red part always points north.
 Returning